Viewing operations with clusters

 Clusters. -

-To get a list of Greenplum® cluster operations, run this command:
+To get a list of operations for a Yandex MPP Analytics for PostgreSQL cluster, run this command:

 yc managed-greenplum cluster list-operations <cluster_name_or_ID>